trevormunoz/automation/jupyterhub/README.md

 * navigate to the public IP of your server and enjoy

 ### More
-* You pdon't need the `sync.yml` playbook or the exercises role to run a jupyterhub server.
+* You don't need the `sync.yml` playbook or the exercises role to run a jupyterhub server.
 These are for copying sample data and notebooks to user directories.
 YMMV.